ibm-cloud-docs/sap/sap-terraform-automate-intro-hana-aas-anydb.md

 ## {{site.data.keyword.cloud_notm}} VPC introduction
 {: #intro-aas-hana-anydb-cloud-vpc}

-A VPC is a public cloud offering that an enterprise uses to establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud/public) infrastructure.
+A VPC is a public cloud offering that an enterprise uses to establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud/public){: external} infrastructure.
 VPCs give an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.

 Imagine that a cloud provider’s infrastructure is a residential apartment building and multiple families live inside.
 Being a public cloud tenant is akin to sharing an apartment with a few roommates.
 In contrast, having a VPC is like having your own private condominium; no one else has the key, and no one can enter the space without your permission.